One of my students recently asked me:

 “What are my options when my opponent attacks at the net?”

-The answer is not an easy one because it depends on many variables that must be taken in consideration:
+The answer is not an easy one because it depends on many variables that must be taken into consideration:

 – your position on the court

-– is the ball coming to your strong or weaker side?
+– is the ball coming to your stronger or weaker side?

 As general rules, aside from the before-mentioned situations, you should remember the following:

-1. Try to pass with a topspin cross-court shot aimed to the corner of the service line.
+1. Try to pass with a topspin cross-court shot aimed at the corner of the service line.